ruanodendaal/blog/_posts/2020-11-17-listening-to-your-customers.md

 But this week he taught me something.

 In the last few months L has become more and more independent (nailing one item in the above list 💪).
 He now doesn't want any help when taking himself to the toilet.
-Except there is a problem—for weeks now he has been pulling reams of toilet paper off the roll and it was getting rather annoying.
+Except there is a problem, for weeks now he has been pulling reams of toilet paper off the roll and it was getting rather annoying.

 It goes like this. **L**